salemove/ex_freddy/README.md

 [Mox documentation](https://hexdocs.pm/mox/Mox.html) for more information about mocks and explicit contracts.

 If you need to test RPC client itself, you can hook into request lifecycle and use `before_request/2` callback to return required responses.
-Please note, that real connection is required for such tests.
+It is recommended to use fake connection in test environment:

 ```elixir
 defmodule MockClient do